 As an additional precaution, 29 other buildings on campus were thoroughly tested.
 Six separate laboratories certified by New York State for analysis of PCBs in air and surface samples were involved in testing and re-testing campus buildings.
 The cleanup and remediation lasted from 1992 to 1995.
 The extent and the comprehensiveness of the cleanup are reflected in the estimated cleanup cost of $50 million.
 By 1993, all affected residence halls had been blessed by health officials as safe for re-occupancy.

 Monitoring: The college continues to use the re-occupancy criteria when samples are collected to evaluate the potential health risks from PCBs on campus today.
 Since the cleanup, surface wipe tests and air sample tests are conducted regularly as part of the maintenance and monitoring program established by Clean Harbors.
-More testing was done in 1997, 1998, 1999, 2001, 2005, 2009, 2009, and 2013.
-All air results from these tests were below the re-occupancy cleanup criteria.
+More testing was done in 1997, 1998, 1999, 2001, 2005, 2009, and 2013.
+All air results in residence halls tests were below the re-occupancy cleanup criteria.
 All wipe tests in the residence halls passed the stringent post-incident cleanup levels established by New York State.
 The results continue to demonstrate that encapsulated surfaces remain below the cleanup criterion of 1 microgram per 100 square centimeters – criterion that is 10 times more stringent than the Federal EPA criterion.
 In an agreement with the county and state heath departments, the college is currently on a four-year testing cycle.
 To date, more than 12,000 wipe and air samples have been collected and analyzed.
 The next round of testing is scheduled for 2017.

 New Paltz will carry out its routine monitoring and inspection program for the life of these buildings.
 Routine maintenance will enable students and individuals to live in a clean dormitory environment.
 If any safety issues arise during the future monitoring or testing of any of these areas, the college will notify the entire campus community.